oroinc/documentation/commerce/user_guide/products/product_families/view.rst

 You can perform the following actions for the product families within the grid:

-- View a product family details: Click |IcView| to open its details page.
+- View a product family details: Click the |IcView| **View** icon at the end of a product family row to open the product family view page.
-- Edit a product family details: Click |IcEdit| to start editing its details.
+- Edit a product family details: Click the |IcEdit| **Edit** icon at the end of a product family row.

 .. image:: /user_guide/img/products/product_families/ProductFamiliesView.png